The TAO project

 Research on meteorological condition in the atmosphere with satellite data

-Meteorological condition including a cloud coverage has been researched based on data by a weather-monitoring satellite (1993 - 1999).
-Around Chajnantor, a rate of photometric night is 70 % and a precipitable water vapor is extremely low, which means that the site is suitable for infrared observations.
+Meteorological conditions, including cloud coverage, have been studied based on data provided by a weather-monitoring satellite (1993 - 1999).
+Around Chajnantor, the rate of photometric nights is 70%, and precipitable water vapor is extremely low, which means that the site is suitable for infrared observations.

 Research on topographical features by field works